Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/bG40min-aptamer.md

 <p class="header_box" id="Structure">Structure</p>
-<font>The sequence and secondary prediction structure of the aptamer will be shown here, here we used ribodraw to complete the figure.
-The 2D structure of the figure is based on the article by ribodraw tool to draw. bG40min aptamer binding to ATP.<br></font>
+<p>The sequence and secondary prediction structure of the aptamer will be shown here, here we used ribodraw to complete the figure.
+The 2D structure of the figure is based on the article by ribodraw tool to draw. bG40min aptamer binding to ATP.<br></p>
 <p>5'-GGGAAAAGCGAAUCAUACACAAGAUUCACUCUACACCCAUGUCCCUAGGACUACAGGUUAACUACAAACCUCGAUCCGGUGCUUAGGGUGUGCUGG-3'</p>
 <img src="/images/2D/bG40min_aptamer_2D.svg" alt="drawing" style="width:800px;height:400px;display:block;margin:0 auto;border-radius:0;" class="img-responsive">
 <div style="display: flex; justify-content: center;"></div>